Crawfords of the Scottish Diaspora

 Scotland's export of so many millions of its own population has been described as a diaspora.
 From the Great Diaspora Tapestry Project has issued an effort to involve communities around the world in the celebration of Scottish heritage and culture, and the people and places connecting Scotland to its global diaspora.
 The Great Diaspora Tapestry is a large embroidery, 164 metres (538 ft) in length, crafted from 305 panels that were embroidered in 34 countries.
 Scots have migrated all over the world and have often had a profound impact on the areas where they settled.
 This project brought together stories from many of such communities, documenting their Scottish connections.
 It is a remarkable and heart-felt homage to the determination, courage and achievement of Scottish migrants and their descendants across the centuries.
 The tapestry square above this paragraph is the logo for the Great Diaspora Tapestry.
 Below is a focus on the piece that permits appreciation of the texture provided by the embroidery.

-Since prehistory, there has been a lively exchange of people between Ireland and Scotland, first in the direction of Scotland, later from the 16th century on in the direction of Ireland.
+Since prehistory, there has been a lively exchange of people between Ireland and Scotland, early, in the 5th century, in the direction of Scotland, and due to population pressures, in the 16th century on, in the direction of Ireland.
 The closest land points between Scotland and Ireland are 12 miles (19 km) apart, between the Mull of Kintyre, the southwestern most tip of the Kintyre Peninsula in southwest Scotland (below left), and Fairhead (Bhinn Mhór) in County Antrim on the northeast coast of Ireland (below right).
 The ferry from Belfast to Cairnryan in Scotland, ten miles from the Mull of Kintyre, takes only just over two hours.

 In the early 1600s James VI of Scotland (Ist of England) established the Plantation of Ulster in Northern Ireland to which many noble families sent members.
 They received generous grants of land.
 One such was Alexander Crauford, younger brother of John Crauford of Greenock (of the Kilbirnie line).
 John actually received the grant, but sent his brother in his stead.
 Alexander's line may have descendants still there, though many may have migrated on to the North American continent and some maybe even to Australia and New Zealand.
 Baidland Crawfords also settled in Ireland on plantation lands during that period.